SilexDataTeam/ansible-demos/ansible-lightspeed/README.md

 Currently it is possible to sign up for a free 90-day trial of WatsonX by following the instructions at https://www.redhat.com/en/products/interactive-walkthrough/install-ansible-lightspeed.

-Please follow the instructions in the [VSCode Setup](./vscode_setup.md) to configure VSCode for use with the lab environment.
+Please follow the instructions in the docs folder to configure the environment.

+1. [VSCode Setup](../docs/vscode_setup.md) to configure VSCode for use with the lab environment.
+2. [AAP Setup](../aap_setup.md) to configure Ansible Automation Platform.

 ## VS Code Configuration